vindar/tgx/tools/cli_tools/README.md

 Mesh3Dv2 meshlet options:

+- `--compact`: use the compact Mesh3Dv2 mode.
+The first merge pass is tuned to build large meshlets with low payload duplication, while visibility cones are still computed and exported.
+- `--compact-compression N`: non-adjacent packing strength used with `--compact`, from `0` to `100`. `0` disables the second pass and is the recommended conservative value.
+If `--compact` is used without this option, the CLI uses `50`. `100` is ultra-compact.
-- `--target-vertices N`: preferred meshlet vertex count.
+- `--target-vertices N`: preferred meshlet vertex count for classic visibility mode.
 Default is tuned for a good MCU speed/memory compromise.
+This option is not available with `--compact`.
-- `--max-normal-angle DEG`: maximum normal spread accepted during visibility-merge.
+- `--max-normal-angle DEG`: maximum normal spread accepted during classic visibility-merge.
+This option is not available with `--compact`.
 - `--visibility-samples N`: number of TGX visibility directions used by visibility-merge.
 - `--visibility-size N`: render size used by the visibility helper.